Euroscepticism: Germany

+Due to Chancellor Angela Merkel often stating There is no alternative in relation to her responses to the Euro area crisis, the change of attitude towards nuclear power phase-out in 2010 and again 2011, immigration and other policies, the German term alternativlos (literally "alternative-less"; without alternative) became Germany's "un-word of the year" in 2010.
+In February 2013, the Alternative for Germany (AfD) was founded, Germany's largest Eurosceptic party.

-The Alternative for Germany (AfD) is Germany's largest Eurosceptic party.
-It was elected into the German Parliament with 94 seats in September 2017.
-Initially the AfD was a soft Eurosceptic party, that considered itself pro-Europe and pro-EU, but opposed the euro, which it believed had undermined European integration, and called for reforms to the Eurozone.
+Initially the AfD was a soft Eurosceptic "Party of Professors" and economists, that considered itself pro-Europe and pro-EU, but opposed the euro, which it believed had undermined European integration, and called for reforms to the Eurozone.
+Despite being only a few months old, and having no candidates in half of the 299 constituencies, the new party almost won seats in the 2013 German Federal Election.

-In the European Parliament election, 2014, the Alternative for Germany came 5th with 7% of the vote, winning 7 seats and is a member of the Eurosceptic European Conservatives and Reformists Group.
-The Alternative for Germany went on to take seats in three state legislatures in the Autumn of 2014.
+In the European Parliament election, 2014, the Alternative for Germany came 5th with 7% of the vote, winning 7 seats and becoming a member of the Eurosceptic European Conservatives and Reformists Group.
+The AfD also went on to take seats in three state legislatures in the Autumn of 2014.

-The party became purely Eurosceptic in 2015, when an internal split occurred, leading to Frauke Petry's leadership and a more hard-line approach to the European Union, including its calling for an end for German Eurozone membership, withdrawal from EU common asylum policies and significantly reducing the power of the EU with some AfD members supporting a complete exit from the EU altogether.
+The party became purely Eurosceptic in July 2015, with the 2015 European migrant crisis emerging, when an internal split occurred and leader Prof. Bernd Lucke left to found a new soft Eurosceptic splinter party called Alliance for Progress and Renewal that faded away.
+Under Frauke Petry's AfD leadership and a more hard-line approach to the European Union, including its calling for an end for German Eurozone membership, withdrawal from EU common asylum policies and significantly reducing the power of the EU with some AfD members supporting a complete exit from the EU altogether.